The Martello Tower Group

 Over the years ClackPak has run an AX25 amateur radio packet radio mailbox along with a number of nodes and gateways which linked Clacton-on-Sea with Kent and central London and from there via a wormhole direct to New York (this link closed some time ago).

 The Martello Tower Group has competed in various RSGB amateur radio contests and the group callsign G0PKT has been active on 50MHz, 144MHz and 432MHz SSB since the reforming of the group.

 Although affiliated to the RSGB, we are not a ‘club’ in the traditional sense.
 The Martello Tower where we meet is very limited in space hence we have to keep our membership numbers down.

 Membership is strictly by invitation only.

 In 2012 we ran a DXpedition to Herm Island (EU-114) and returned to the same location in October 2013.
-We are planning on heading back to Herm in October 2015.
+We are activating Herm again in October 2016.

 Martello Tower Group, 2009-2016